gkiely/starter/readme.md

 SASS
 ---
-I'm globbing the sass files with this: https://github.com/gkiely/gulp-sass-bulk-import
+* I'm globbing the sass files with this: https://github.com/gkiely/gulp-sass-bulk-import
+* Using autoprefixer

 Responsive Images
 ---